ben-kemister/development-cheat-sheets/content/languages/java/spring-boot/configuration/properties.md

 ---
-title: SpringBoot Properties
+title: Properties
 tags:
 - java
 - springboot
 - properties
 ---

-This page contains information, syntax, and simple code examples, about the use of **properties** in SpringBoot.
+This page contains information, syntax, and simple code examples, about the use of SpringBoot **properties**.
 <!--more-->

 ## Supplying runtime property files